sjp/query-shared-worker-persister/README.md

     For optimal performance and to ensure true global sharing of cached values across tabs, it's highly recommended to use a [`broadcastQueryClient`](https://tanstack.com/query/latest/docs/framework/react/plugins/broadcastQueryClient).
 This prevents different tabs from overwriting each other's cached values.

-    It is optional but highly recommended that you use a [broadcastQueryClient](https://tanstack.com/query/latest/docs/framework/react/plugins/broadcastQueryClient), otherwise the cached values will be overwritten by different tabs instead of being globally shared, reducing the effectiveness of the SharedWorker persistence.

     ```typescript
     import { broadcastQueryClient } from '@tanstack/react-query-broadcast-client-experimental';